Amite River Post |

 (1819 - 1886), Baton Rouge

 Also known as the Pentagon Barracks, it was built to house 1000 troops.
 Located just north of the site of the old Spanish fort, four barracks and a commissary storehouse were built in the form of a pentagon.
 The storehouse was demolished in 1821 as defective, never rebuilt.
 The Confederates took control of the barracks in January 1861, but the Union regained control in May 1862.
 Union earthworks, which were named Fort Williams, surrounded both the barracks and the arsenal (see below) in 1862.
-Some traces still remain, including an old Indian mound that was incorporated into the defensive line.
+Some traces still remain, including an old Indian burial mound that was incorporated into the defensive line.
 Two guns remain on the mound.
 The four barracks still stand, once used as the campus of Louisiana State University between 1886 - 1926.
 After the school moved to its new location, the barracks remained in use as dormitories until 1950.
 Used for state agency offices beginning in 1951.
 Renovated in 1966, the state lieutenant governor now resides here.
-Only the museum/gift shop is open to the public.
+Only the museum/gift shop is open to the general public.

 During the summers of 1824 and 1825, an encampment was built nine miles from the city, known as Cantonment Robertson, to escape yellow fever outbreaks in the city.
 Another was Camp Sandy Creek (1820's) (undetermined location).
 Another summer encampment, Camp Harney (1850's), was built on the Comite River eight miles east of town.